 - Appoint a Registered Agent: Businesses must have a primary person or entity address in the state where the rental properties are incorporated to receive legal documents on behalf of the business.

-- Form a Board of Governors or Directors: A board of directors will fill the management knowledge and experience gap among property owners who have not run a business before.
+- Form a Board of Governors or Directors (for Corporations): A board of directors will fill the management knowledge and experience gap among property owners who have not run a business before.
 Make sure to clearly lay out terms such as length of service, decision-making powers, and compensation.

 - File the Articles of Incorporation: File a set of formal documents with the state to form the legal entity that will own and manage your rental business.
 The filing fees and specific details to include may vary from one state to another, but most must include the business name, its purpose, physical address, board of directors, and a registered agent’s address.